SasaKalcik/Old-Timer/README.md

 ## 3D printed case

-The 3D printed case is split into a top and lower part since the printbed I used is 220x220 mm.
+The 3D printed case printed with PLA filament is split into a top and lower part since the printbed I used is 220x220 mm.
 The top part is connected with the matrix display with 6 (M3 x 10 mm) screw bolts (red dots in the picture).
 The matrix display provides the structural strength, so the case walls can be very thin (2 - 3 mm).
 The lower body containing the speaker and buttons can be swapped/upgraded in the future.
-The bottom and top bodies are connected with 6 (M4 x 15 mm) screw bolts and M4 hex nuts (blue dots in the picture).
-The case is sealed with two covers which can be screwed on using 8 (M3 x 10 mm) bolts.
+The bottom and top bodies are connected with 6 (M4 x 15 mm) screw bolts and M4 hex nuts (green dots in the picture).
+The case is sealed with two covers which can be screwed on using 8 (M3 x 10 mm) bolts (red dots in the picture).
+There is a mount for the Arduino board and a cover for the speaker which also can be fastened with (M3 x 10 mm) screw bolts.

 3D printed case assembly parts:

 - 11 x 3D printed parts
-- 19 x (M3 x 10 mm) screw bolts
+- 23 x (M3 x 10 mm) screw bolts
 - 6 x (M4 x 15 mm) screw bolts
 - 6 x (M4 9 mm diameter) flat washers
 - 6 x M4 hex nuts